 Colors disappear underwater

 As I was, many people are drawn to scuba diving by the colorful pictures of sea creatures great and small.
 From giant sea turtles swimming right by you to color-changing octopi, the underwater world is spectacular.
 When you dive, you’ll see things you could have only imagined and many things you wouldn’t have dreamed of.
 However, most new divers, are shocked to discover that the underwater world lacks color.
 It’s not black and white but it does lack the vibrancy of colors you might expect.

 Water absorbs energy and distorts what we see, so red and orange colors seem to disappear as you dive deeper, leaving everything blue and green.
 Taking underwater photos took some getting used to.
 I use red filters to re-introduce red colors back into the pictures and have to be diligent with photo editing software to get the images to look like the true colors in nature.

 Diving makes you fight a primal instinct

 From the moment you learn to swim as a child, you know that holding your breath underwater is essential.
 Changing that innate behavior is the first thing you have to master when scuba diving.
 Of course, you need to breathe underwater because you’re below the surface for a long time.
-Breathing properly also allows you to control your position in the water (too much air makes you float) and helps you clear your ears as you descend, like how you would on an airplane.
+Breathing properly also allows you to control your position in the water (too much air makes you float) and helps you clear your ears as you descend like you would on an airplane.
 Beyond those benefits, holding your breath underwater can actually be dangerous—as you come back to the surface, air expands and can harm your lungs if you don’t exhale.